Thi6/LAFB-project/README.md

 # Creates a worker node
 az vm create --resource-group myResourceGroup --name worker --image UbuntuLTS --generate-ssh-keys
 ```
-You can now SSH onto you
+You can now SSH onto your machines (e.g. ssh username@51.145.54.189, where your username and ip address will be different)

 ### Installing docker on Linux
 ```